Close Menu

 HOW TO FILE FOR SSD BENEFITS ONLINE

 Before you apply for SSDI or Supplemental Security Income benefits, make sure you have the information you need.
 Prepare in advance.
-You will need your personal information.
+To file your application, you will need all of your personal information.
 For example, you will need your Social Security number.
 You will also need to tell the SSA the day you were born and what city you were born in.

 If you are married or divorced, you will need those dates as well.
-Likewise, you will need the names of your parents.
-Also, if you have children, you will need their names and their dates of birth.
+They also ask where you were married and divorced.
+Likewise, you will need the legal names of your parents.
+Also, if you have children, then you will need their names and their dates of birth.
+Don’t forget to fill out your children’s information.
+You need to make sure your children below the age of 18 are on the application.
+If you don’t put their information on the application, then they won’t be able to receive payments if you win benefits.

 Additionally, you will need to give your bank account information to the SSA.
-If you do not have a bank account, this should not stop you from filing an application for benefits.
-You can leave that part of the application blank.
+The online application is secure and contains a page where you can type in your bank information on that page.
+If you do not have a bank account, then this should not stop you from filing an application for benefits.
+You can leave that part of the application blank until you do get a bank account.
 Then, you can give the SSA your bank account information at a later time.

 When you apply for SSD benefits, you will also need to provide a list of your doctors.
 You should include, along with their names, a list of their addresses and phone numbers.
 The reason you need to give this information is so the SSA can collect your medical records.
 Your medical records prove to the SSA that you cannot work due to your physical and mental conditions.
 Without medical records, you cannot win benefits.
-If you need help finding a free or low cost doctor, then we have resources on our free and low cost health care page.
+If you need help finding a free doctor, then we have resources under free and low cost health care.

-You may also need to provide a copy of your birth certificate.
-Or, if you have become a citizen of the U.S., then you will need your official paperwork to submit along with your application.
-Don’t let the lack of some of this information prevent you from filing for benefits.
+Another thing you may also need to provide is a copy of your birth certificate.
+Or, if you have become a citizen of the U.S., then you will need to submit your official paperwork along with your application.
+However, don’t let the lack of some of this information prevent you from filing for benefits.

 social security benefits application for Utah, Nevada, Callifornia, Idaho